unionai/unionai-docs/source/core-concepts/launch-plans/viewing-launch-plans.md

-# Inspecting launch plans
+# Viewing launch plans

-## Inspecting launch plans in the Union console
+## Viewing launch plans in the Union console

 Select **Launch Plans** in the sidebar to display a list of all the registered launch plans in the project and domain:

 ![Launch plan list](/_static/images/launch-plans-list-view.png)

-You can search the launch plans by name.
+You can search the launch plans by name and filter for only those that are archived.

 The columns in the launch plans table are defined as follows:

 * **Name**: The name of the launch plan.
 Click to inspect a specific launch plan in detail.